physimals/oxasl_bids/doc/index.rst

  - Label/control or differenced data only, no support for multiphase, vessel encoded or other styles of ASL data

- - Output may not be fully BIDS compliant pending better understanding of the standard
+ - Does not detect blocked repeats, i.e. repeated TIs/PLDs represented by multiple TIs/PLDs of the same value

- - Not all oxford_asl outputs are included in BIDS transformation
+ - BIDS output conversion is incomplete.
+Output may not be fully BIDS compliant pending better understanding of the standard.
+In addition, not all oxford_asl outputs are included in BIDS transformation

 Usage
 -----